 The amazing historical LGBT figures you might not know

-This LGBT History Month, we’re celebrating historical LGBT figures from a diverse and often hidden history.
+We’re celebrating historical LGBT figures from a diverse and often hidden history.
 Their stories, and those of our LGBT ancestors, deserve to be shared.

 Through our historical records, we can tell some of these tales from LGBT history.